rmrhx01/Portfolio/README.md

 # Portfolio

-## Indice
+## Index
+- Personal Information
-- Datos personales
+- Web Development
+- Video Game Development
-- Desarrollo web
+- Network Design
-- Desarrollo de videojuegos
-- Diseño de redes
-- Desarrollo de API
+- API Development
-- Analisis de datos
+- Data Analysis
-- Sistemas distribuidos
+- Distributed Systems
-- Algoritmos avanzados con interfaz grafica
+- Advanced Algorithms with Graphical Interface

-## Introduccion
+## Introduction
-Estudiante de Ingeniería en Tecnologías Computacionales altamente motivado y apasionado por la tecnología con un fuerte compromiso de aprendizaje y desarrollo.
-Con sólidos conocimientos en programación, administración de sistemas y ciberseguridad, busco oportunidades que me permitan aplicar y ampliar mis habilidades mientras contribuyó de manera efectiva a proyectos desafiantes.
-Destaco por mi capacidad de resolución de problemas, adaptabilidad y colaboración en equipos interdisciplinarios.
-Busco la oportunidad de adquirir experiencia práctica y crecer profesionalmente en el campo de la ingeniería en sistemas.
-En este portafolio busco plasmar algunos proyectos importantes que representan diversas areas en las que me he desempeñado dentro de la ingenieria en sistemas.
+Highly motivated Computational Technologies Engineering student with a strong passion for technology and a commitment to learning and growth.
+With solid knowledge in programming, system administration, and cybersecurity, I am seeking opportunities to apply and expand my skills while contributing effectively to challenging projects.
+I excel at problem-solving, adaptability, and collaboration in interdisciplinary teams.
+I aim to gain practical experience and grow professionally in the field of systems engineering.

+This portfolio showcases key projects that represent various areas I have worked on within the field of systems engineering.

-## Datos personales
+## Personal Information
-- Roberto Miguel Rodriguez Hermann
+- **Name:** Roberto Miguel Rodriguez Hermann
-- Alumno del Instituto Tecnologico de Estudios Superiores de Monterrey
+- **Institution:** Instituto Tecnológico de Estudios Superiores de Monterrey
-- Estudiante de Ingenieria en Teconologias Computacionales de septimo semestre
+- **Program:** 7th-semester Computational Technologies Engineering student
-- Matricula: A00829553
+- **ID:** A00829553
-- Correo: rmrhx01@gmail.com
+- **Email:** rmrhx01@gmail.com

-## Desarollo web
+## Web Development
-Competencias:
+**Skills:**
 - HTML
 - JavaScript
 - SQL

-En este proyecto se diseño y desarollo una pagina web con el proposito de poder registrar y validar usuarios para el uso del material de capacitacion, asi como administradores que pudieran monitorear el avance y desempeño de aquellos que estan estudiando el material.
-Con este proyecto se ve una pagina funcional con un frontend y un backend adecuados para los requisitos del proyecto.
-## Desarollo de videojuegos
-Competencias:
+This project involved designing and developing a web page for user registration and validation for training material access.
+It also included functionality for administrators to monitor progress and performance of users studying the material.
+The result is a functional page with a frontend and backend tailored to project requirements.

+## Video Game Development
+**Skills:**
 - C#
-- Programacion orientada a objetos
+- Object-Oriented Programming
-- Desarollo en Unity
+- Development in Unity

-Este proyecto es una capacitacion dinamica para la identificacion de materiales en buen y en mal estado, hecho en colaboracion con Ternium.
-Gracias a esto se practican las habilidades necesarias para el desarrollo de videojuegos.
-## Diseño de redes
-Competencias:
-- Diseño de redes privadas
-- Configuracion de dispositivos
-- Diseño de redes seguras

-En este producto se diseño una red nueva que combina las necesidades de dos empresas que se estan uniendo en una sola.
-Esta red toma en cuenta los diferentes departamentos asi como una conexion con redes publicas asi como posibles puntos para poner seguridad.
+This project, in collaboration with Ternium, provided dynamic training for identifying materials in good and poor conditions.
+It served as a practice of essential skills required for video game development.

+## Network Design
+**Skills:**
+- Private network design
+- Device configuration
+- Secure network design

+This project involved designing a new network that combined the needs of two merging companies.
+The network considered different departments, connections to public networks, and potential security points.

-## Desarollo de API
+## API Development
-Competencias:
+**Skills:**
-- Javascript
+- JavaScript
-- Desarollo de rutas y respuestas de API
+- API route and response development
 - SQL

-Este producto sirve para poder accesar a un base de datos en un servidor por medio de requests a APIs.
-## Analisis de datos
-Competencias:
-- Limpieza de datos
-- Representacion grafica de datos
+This product enables access to a database on a server through API requests.

+## Data Analysis
+**Skills:**
+- Data cleaning
+- Graphical data representation
 - Python

-En este proyecto se analizan los datos de diversas gasolineras en Mexico y se despliegan de forma grafica para un analisis mas sencillo.
+This project involved analyzing data from various gas stations in Mexico and displaying it graphically for easier analysis.

-## Sistemas distribuidos
+## Distributed Systems
-Competencias:
+**Skills:**
 - Erlang
-- Pensamiento de sistemas paralelos

-Este proyecto simula una tienda virtual, con clientes y administradores que lleva un inventario en vivo con opciones para todos los usuarios.
-## Algoritmos avanzados con interfaz grafica
-Competencias:
+- Parallel system thinking

+This project simulates a virtual store with live inventory management for customers and administrators, offering options for all users.

+## Advanced Algorithms with Graphical Interface
+**Skills:**
-- Algoritmos avanzados(Dijkstra, Floyd–Warshall, entre otros)
+- Advanced algorithms (Dijkstra, Floyd–Warshall, among others)
-- Desarrollo de interfaz grafica
+- Graphical interface development
 - Java

-Este proyecto hace uso de una interfaz grafica para mostrar el comportamiento de diversos algoritmos(especificamente algoritmos sobre grafos), para la solucion de problemas en la industria de telecomunicacion.
+This project utilizes a graphical interface to demonstrate the behavior of various algorithms (specifically graph algorithms) for solving problems in the telecommunications industry.

-## Bot Discord
+## Discord Bot
-Competencias:
-- Integracion de APIs(Spotify,Discord,Youtube)
+**Skills:**
+- API integrations (Spotify, Discord, YouTube)
-- Programacion concurrente
+- Concurrent programming
 - Python

-Este proyecto se enfoca en un bot de Discord que recibe comandos para poner musica desde un link de Youtube o de Spotify ademas de otras comandos variados.
+This project focuses on a Discord bot capable of receiving commands to play music from YouTube or Spotify links, as well as other miscellaneous commands.